lucasgonze/yargh/README.md

 file example.png
 ````

-## Recipe Book

-The separator can be a regular expression.

-These standard regular expressions may be useful to you:

-* output of "ls -l": use ''''/\s+/''''.

 ## Future

 Ability to recognize standardized command outputs.
 Recognize a command from history and intelligently match it to a pattern.

 Ability to skip header, aka first line. --header.

-### Predefined separators
-* Whitespace: \s+.
+Predefined separator for whitespace. \s+.
 Useful for "ls -l" and many others.
-Use -p whitespace for separator.
+Use --whitespace or -w; for separator.

-* CSV.
+Predefined CSV parsing per rfc4180

 ---